ORelio/Sound-Manager/UserManual/Readme-En.txt

 The SoundManager program has been created using the following resources:

  - Privilege20 library from MSDN magazine, March 2005
+ - Tri-State Tree View library from CodeProject no. 202435
  - Windows Media Player icon, by Microsoft Corporation
  - Resource Hacker by Angus Johnson
  - Clipping Sound Icon by RAD.E8